Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 Content Marketing Tools

-While YouTube is a well established digital channel, the relative amount of commercial real estate content is minimal.
+While YouTube is a well established digital channel, the relative amount of commercial real estate content is fairly minimal.

 Reddit is one of the internet’s strongest online communities.
 Users can submit a range of content including images, text posts, and direct links for other community members to view.

 For commercial real estate, the main subreddits are “commercial real estate”, “crefinance” and “creresearch”.
 The audience here remains largely commercial real estate professionals and would not be the correct channel to promote properties for sales.
+However, these forums are a great way to connect with other real estate professionals and keep your finger on the pulse of the CRE industry in your area.

 Pinterest is a social sharing site made of virtual bulletin boards.
 The site is highly visual and is made up of a combination of images and infographics.